A version of this article appeared on CMSWire. You can read it here.

 Add Back the Human Touch With Video

-When you meet someone face-to-face, it’s immersive, visual and instant.
+When you meet someone face-to-face, it’s immersive, visual and real-time.
 Online?
 Not so much.
 But consumers still want an experience that feels real, that treats them like humans.

 So how can brands meet this need?
 Research shows that 93% of communication is non-verbal.
-Furthermore, audiovisuals are processed faster than text — in the same part of the brain where we process emotions.
-Or in other words, not only does video work, but it’s also the most empathetic medium around.
+And we know audiovisuals are processed faster than text — in the same part of the brain where we process emotions.
 The takeaway is that video is the most effective and empathetic human-to-digital interface.
-It’s the hack to humanizing your brand.
+It’s the hack to humanising your brand, not just a tool for slick digital marketing.

 Watch the SelectHealth onboarding video below and you’ll see what I mean.